eth-sc-comp/benchmarks/README.md

 }
 ```

+There is a global 5 minute timeout applied to all tool invocations, and tools that take longer than
+this to produce a result will have an "unknown" result assigned for that benchmark.

 ### Harnesses

 In order to include a tool in this repository, you should add a script for that tool under `tools/<tool_name>.sh`.